ykoblick/GoDavenIssuesRepo/README.md

-# Go Daven App
+# Go Daven Issues Repository

-The Go Daven App Project
+Here is where the issues and work items reside